deadlydog/deadlydog.github.io/_posts/2012-11-06-get-autohotkey-script-to-run-as-admin-at-startup.md

 > schtasks /Create /RU "Dan Schroeder" /SC ONLOGON /TN "Launch AHK Command Picker" /TR "D:AHKStuffAHKCommandPicker.ahk" /IT /V1

-The /IT switch is what tells it to create the task in Interactive mode.&#160; The /V1 switch actually specifies to create the task as a Windows XP/2000/Server 2003 compatible task, and has the added benefit of making the task run as admin by default with the Start In directory specified as the directory holding the file to run (i.e. steps 5 and 6 above; you will still need to do step 4 though).
+The /IT switch is what tells it to create the task in Interactive mode.
+The /V1 switch actually specifies to create the task as a Windows XP/2000/Server 2003 compatible task, and has the added benefit of making the task run as admin by default with the Start In directory specified as the directory holding the file to run (i.e. steps 5 and 6 above; you will still need to do step 4 though).

 If you already have your Scheduled Task created, you can simply make it interactive with the command: